SudhenduP/sudhendu-website/content/authors/admin/_index.md

 # - Visitors
 ---

+The interesting part:

+I started my career with TIBCO.
+I stayed with them for around 3 years where I got massive experience with various TIBCO Products.
+I moved to Deloitte after that, planning to learn something other than TIBCO.
+Lucky for me, I had opportunity to get my hands dirty with AWS and Dell Boomi.
+After 3 years with Deloitte, BCT TIBCO was my next destination, I work at their Dubai office.
+Amazing city!

+I keep deep interests in complex technology problem, mostly related to intelligence and human cognition.

+I am self-thought Python programmer and I create small utilities using Python to help me in day-to-day work!
+Big fan of Python (have a book signed by the maestro himself)

+The boring stuff ( can be seen on LinkedIn as well):

-Managed development of complex applications ranging from SOA,ETL, BI and Cloud technologies, database design & process redesigns.
+I worked and managed development of complex applications ranging from SOA,ETL, BI and Cloud technologies, database design & process redesigns.
 Hands-on experience with bootstrapping projects from Proof of concept to delivery of solution.
 Amazon Web Services (AWS) Technical Accredited Professional.
 2+ years of Dell Boomi Atomsphere and API experience.
 Dell Boomi Integration Developer I- AtomSphere Integration Cloud